9beach/analyze-sgf/README.en-US.md

   # If more than minWinrateLossForBadHotSpot percents down with a move, that
   # move is a bad hotspot, and it's really bad.
   minWinrateLossForBadHotSpot: 20.0
   # In SGF, the last move can't have variations.
-So we add a passing move after
+So we add a passing move
-  # the last move, and then add the proposed variations to that pass move.
+  # after the last move, and then add the proposed variations to that move.
   showVariationsAfterLastMove: false
   # If `-a 'analyzeTurns:[0,5,10]'` option given, analyze-sgf analyzes the
   # move 1, move 6, and move 11, and then add the variations for those moves.